A small business can be rewarding in many ways – particularly if it’s profitable.

-There’s also a newer way to claim a home office deduction.
-Read "Use newer, simplified home office deduction" for details.
+There’s also a simpler way to claim a home office deduction.
+Consider both the regular and simplified methods of writing off your home office.

 Even if you don’t take the home office deduction, you can deduct the business supplies you buy.
 Hang on to those receipts, because these expenditures will offset your taxable business income.